Nightshade23x/Rock-Paper-Scissors-AI-Lab/Documents/Testing Document.md

 This project contains two core AI components:

 RPS_AI — a single-model Markov chain–based Rock Paper Scissors predictor.
-Since this component is no longer utilized, I have not talked about its tests below.
+It learns transition probabilities from the player's previous moves and predicts the most likely next move,and counters it.

-Multi_RPS_AI — a multi-model system that evaluates several RPS_AI models with different memory lengths and selects the best-performing one.This is the method I currentl use to predict the next move.
+Multi_RPS_AI — a multi-model system that evaluates several RPS_AI models with different memory lengths and selects the best-performing one over a period of moves.

 My unit tests were designed to verify the correctness of these components in a reproducible manner.
 The tests focus on transition storage, prediction accuracy, model selection, and functional correctness.

+**Single Model Testing(test_single_ai.py)**

+**a.
+Move Storage Correctness(test_store_moves)**

+Goal:Ensure the AI correctly updates its transition matrix when a move is stored.

+Method used:

+Manually set the previous move to "p"

+Store the next move "s"

+Verify that the transition count for p to s is incrememnted correctly.

+Why:

+This confirms that the transition logic works crrectly at the base level.This is crucial as prefix based prediction in the multi-model system becomes unreliable otherwise.

+**b.Prediction Behaviou at Game Start(test_prediction_beginning)**

+Goal:Prediction behaviour when no previous moves exist.

+Method used:

+Call prediction() with an enmpty history and ensure that the returned move is either r,p or s.

+Why:

+Early game predictions must be safe and crash free.This test ensures that the AI defaults to a random move when insufficient data exists.

+**c.Prediction After learning a Pattern(test_prediciton_after)**

+Goal:To ensure the AI correctly leanrs and exploits a repeated pattern.

+Method used:

+Simulate the pattern p->s 100 times.

+Set the previous move to p and check that the predicted move is s.

+Why:

+This confirms that learning converges correctly in a single model.

+Since prefix matching activates single models before higher memory models,this test is crucial for ensuring early predictive strength in the full system.

+**d.Correct Counter Move Selection(test_if_ai_wins)**

+Goal:To ensure the AI correctly converts a predicted human move into a winning AI move.

+Method used:

+Mock the prediction to always return r.

+Call choose_ai_move() and verify that the AI selects p,which is the winning move.

+Why:

+Prediction alone is not sufficient,we must ensure that the AI responds optimally.

+This ensures that even if the prediction logic is correct,the final decision making step is also reliable.

-**a,b,c,d,e,f,g,h is from tests_multi_ai.py**
+**e,f,g,h,i,j,k,l is from tests_multi_ai.py**

 **Testing the Multi-Model System (Multi_RPS_AI)**

-**a.
+**e.
 Testing Model Creation (test_models_created)**

 Goal: Ensure the correct number of RPS_AI models are created with different memory lengths.